janklab/MatlabProjectTemplate/README.md

 * _Automatic_ library initialization
 * Logging, in an [SLF4M](https://github.com/janklab/SLF4M)/SLF4J/Log4j-compatible manner

+## Requirements

+Some features, including project initialization, only work on Mac and Linux.
+But don't worry!
+If you're on Windows, just install [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and use that.

 ## Usage

 To create a new project from this template, go on GitHub, create a new repo, and select this repo as its template.